Travel with Sunken Treasure Scuba Center

 Each year we attempt to run many programs and trips.
 Not all things happen due to many reasons, We've posted these trips so that you know the types of things we do.
 If something piques you're interest let us know.
 Interest is the first thing that gets a trip rolling.
 If you're not sure whether something is happening contact the store for the details.

 Each May we plan our annual planning to Big Brook which is located near the picturesque town of Freehold, NJ to collect fossils.
 This will be a one day trip leaving early Saturday morning.
 The historic Revolutionary War battlefield of Monmouth is close by.
 Big Brook, the stream for which the site is named, runs through the Cretaceous sediments, and fossils wash out and are found in the streambed.
 The water is usually about one to two feet deep, with some places where it's up to four feet deep.
 Big Brook is described as "local, abundant, and accessible".
 A variety of fossils are found here: shark teeth, snails, oysters, and belemnites (a hard part of an ancient squid) are common finds.
 Even arrowheads occasionally turn up.
-This trip is open to anyone who wants to wade in the water.
-This trip is open to anyone not only divers, as a matter of fact it's a great place for kids.
+Only knee deep water this trip is open to anyone, as a matter of fact it's a great place for kids.
 For more information stop in or contact Rich at the Scuba Center.
+Normally ran 1st weekend of May.

 The island of Bimini occupies a special place in the mystic of the Bahamas.
 It has a history and character completely out of proportion to its size.
 Even icons such as Ernest Hemingway and Jimmy Buffett have called the island home at one point or another.
 But the island’s special charms are not just for celebrities.
 The beaches and crystal clear waters surrounding the island are some of the prettiest in the Caribbean.
 And with a modest number of hotels you are assured of secluded beaches, just steps from your room.